FOREX-Dollar slips after weaker-than-expected U.S. inflation, sales data

 Friday's inflation data hurt the dollar partly because it was disappointing after strong U.S. April import and producer price readings released earlier this week, said Greg Anderson, global head of foreign exchange strategy at BMO Capital Markets in New York.

 "The CPI data didn't confirm what those other two data sets said about inflation," he said.
-(Reporting by Sam Forgione; Editing by Meredith Mazzilli and Diane Craft)
+(Reporting by Sam Forgione; Editing by Meredith Mazzilli)

 * Barclays' legal battles mount as peers settle crisis-era claims